sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ## 7. Ranges
-A `range` is a data type that represents an interval of values.
+A `range` is a data type representing an interval of values.
 A range can also be used as an input to various iterators, such as `Enum.each/2`, `Enum.map/2`, `Enum.filter/2`, and `Enum.reduce/3`, which we'll review in more depth as we discuss iterators.

-Ranges represent a sequence of zero, one or many, ascending or descending integers with a common difference called step.
-They are always inclusive and they may have a custom step defined.
+Ranges represent a sequence of zero, one, or many ascending or descending integers with a common difference called a step.
+They are always inclusive, and may have a custom step defined.

 A simple range can be defined as follows: